 Characteristics of kindergarten children and of the curriculum and teaching strategies appropriate for their developmental level.
-Prerequisites: EDU200; EDU201; admission to the education program; EDU270 (may be taken concurrently); 2.50 GPA.
+Prerequisites: EDU200; EDU201; admission to the education program; 2.50 GPA.

 EDU250 • Educating the Exceptional Child

 Teacher candidates learn the historical and legal foundations of educating exceptional children.
 Instructional design, teaching, referral, assessment, team planning and placement procedures are introduced.
 The role of the family is discussed.
 All of the above are accomplished in the context of cultural pluralism.
 Prerequisites: EDU200; EDU201; or consent of instructor.